hkchekc/hkchekc.github.io/research.md

 <details>
 <summary><strong>Abstract </strong></summary>
-Abstract: This paper studies how changes in input market frictions reshape firm size distribution and aggregate productivity.
-I develop a quantitative model of supplier search in which firms incur fixed costs to find and bargain with input suppliers.
-The framework provides a microfoundation for how input trade affect firm performance and resource allocation.
-Empirical evidence from firm-level import data motivates the model through four key patterns: (i) the dispersion in the number of imported varieties across firms has widened, (ii) the sales distribution among importers has become more unequal, (iii) larger firms pay lower input prices, and (iv) firms in municipalities with better digital infrastructure expand their supplier networks faster, especially for larger firms.
-In general equilibrium, reductions in input search frictions reallocate resources toward more productive importers, raising real GDP by 9 percent but also increasing market concentration by 6.6 percent.
-A counterfactual analysis shows that a 10 percent tariff on imported inputs would largely offset these gains while reducing market concentration.
+Abstract: This paper studies how easier access to foreign suppliers of intermediate inputs reshapes the firm size distribution.
+I develop a quantitative model of supplier search in which firms incur fixed costs to discover and bargain with input suppliers.
+The model provides a microfoundation for how input trade influences aggregate productivity and resource allocation.
+Evidence from firm-level import data motivates the framework through four patterns: growing dispersion in imported varieties, rising inequality in importer sales, lower input prices for larger firms, and stronger supplier-network expansion in municipalities with better digital infrastructure.
+In general equilibrium, lower input search frictions reallocate resources toward more productive firms, raising real GDP by about 13 percent and increasing market concentration by 12.7 percent.
+A 10 percent tariff on imported inputs offsets the GDP gain and lowers concentration.

 </details>